 Canada’s second-largest ski area, Sun Peaks is a town of its own, complete with three linked mountains providing nearly 4,300 acres of incredibly diverse terrain with slopes for everyone from beginners to the advanced.
 Situated less than an hour from Kamloops in the British Columbia interior, it’s less visited than many of Canada’s other resorts which means it can be more enjoyable without thick crowds or long lines.
 And, after a day out on the slopes, there are a ton of attractions and activities and a long list of dining and shopping options.

-One of the other two resorts in Banff along with Sunshine Village, Banff Lake Louise is surrounded by jaw-dropping scenery, nestled in the Canadian Rockies with a summit that’s over 8,650 feet high.
+One of the other two resorts in Banff along with Sunshine Village, the Lake Louise Ski Resort is surrounded by jaw-dropping scenery, nestled in the Canadian Rockies with a summit that’s over 8,650 feet high.
 It’s been named the country’s number one ski resort and is the largest in the region.
 The unique layout offers beginner, intermediate and expert runs from every chair, perfect for families or groups of varying abilities to ski while sharing the experience together.
 There are endless chutes, glades and gullies, gentle slopes, cruising runs and remote bowls along with some of the most challenging terrain in the Canadian Rockies.
 The terrain sits across four mountain faces and boasts 145 runs with more than 3,000 feet of vertical.
 The backside is often compared to the Back Bowls in Vail, Colorado, with double black chutes for extreme skiers.
 It’s even a regular stop on the World Cup Downhill racing itinerary.